Hayato0512/StressMeter/README.md

 Room for improvement:

-- the UI is a bit slow -> need to use multi-threading design to make it smooth
+- The UI is a bit slow -> need to use multi-threading design to make it smooth